Skip to content

 border: 1px solid transparent;

-The first layer fills the padding box; the second fills all the way to the border edge.
-With a transparent 1px border, that second gradient shows through only as the border — a stroke that's brighter at the top, like light hitting a bevel.
-This is the same Fill + Stroke split a design tool gives you, done in one declaration.
+The first layer fills the padding box.
+The second fills all the way to the border edge, and since the border is a transparent 1px, that gradient only ever shows up as the border.
+You get a stroke that's brighter at the top, like light hitting a bevel.
+It's the same Fill + Stroke split your design tool gives you, in one declaration.

 2. A three-part shadow

 One shadow looks flat.
-Stack three and the button gains a body:
+Stack three and the button gets a body:

 box-shadow:

-Ambient shadow for elevation, a zero-blur 0 0 0 1px ring to sharpen the silhouette, and an inset top highlight for gloss.
-The light variant just swaps the ring to a translucent black and pushes the inner highlight brighter.
+The ambient shadow handles elevation.
+The zero-blur 0 0 0 1px ring sharpens the silhouette.
+The inset highlight is the gloss along the top.
+The light variant is the same recipe with the ring swapped for a translucent black and the inner highlight pushed brighter.

 3. States that move

-Depth is a promise the button has to keep when you touch it.
+Depth is a promise, and the button has to keep it when you touch it.

 .btn-gloss { --lift: 0px; transform: translateY(var(--lift));